-Using this layout you can ensure a high number of reviews are visible, without sacrificing too much space on the page.
-If you enable the carousel to automatically load each new selection of reviews, this adds a nice movement which helps to catch the eye.
+Using this layout, you can ensure a high number of reviews are visible without sacrificing too much space on the page.
+If you enable the carousel to load each new selection of reviews automatically, this adds a nice movement that helps to catch the eye.

 You also have the option of displaying both reviews from multiple sources, such as Facebook and Google (or another source) combined.

-You also have the option to lazy load reviews, which is a good idea if you want to optimize your website for speeds.
+You also have the option to lazy load reviews, which is a good idea if you want to optimize your website for speed.

 Other options include:

 - Setting the refresh time

 - Setting a minimum threshold for negative review stars to be shown

 A particularly powerful and useful feature included relates to performance management.
 One of the concerns some people have is that if every visitor loads up a page that contains thirty reviews, then that would translate to a large number of HTTP requests to Google’s Reviews service, which could potentially harm site speed and ranking.
 However, we have taken care of this with Transient.

 Transient are files that the Widget creates locally on your WordPress server, and in these files are stored all of the data for your reviews.
 It is these local files that are then fed into the web page, meaning that once they have been fetched from the Google API, they don’t need to be immediately fetched again for the next visitor.

 The Transient is set to automatically expire after a period of time, after which the new review data is fetched, and this happens at regular intervals.
 This ensures your reviews are kept up to date, but not by sacrificing server speed or HTTP requests.